philrmass/style-explorer/docs/tasks.md

 ### To Do
 #### Components
-* Create new components for updated tree
+* Remove components (SearchPane, SourceContainer, SourceDisplay, ToolBar, ToolDisplay)
 * Display current color in color bar and picker
 * Add source form as a controlled component
 * Load a local image